zoeurl/zoedowney.github.io/_posts/2023-07-12-the-farewell.md

 I'm emotionally hooked on the story but it’s funny, too.
 There's a joke Billi’s father tells about how to tactfully break bad news — it’s a light-hearted summary of the film’s thesis.
 Humour can be a great unifier in hard times.
 Managing in difficult circumstances requires strength sourced from levity.
 We can’t afford to take life _that_ seriously.

 Post-viewing I reread the letter my grandma wrote to me from the care home where she spent her later years.
-In it she expresses a pertinent sentiment:
+She expresses a pertinent sentiment:

 _I went down to the courtyard on the ground floor — where there is a rabbit and some interesting plants.
 At this time of year most of them are not doing much but, in the spring, they will all come back to life again._